Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Ranking Lyndon Words in Time on Word RAM

 The coefficient of $F(x)G(x)$ at $x^{n-1}$ is exactly the desired sum \eqref{eq:complex}. \end{proof}

-Finally we are ready to prove the remaining part of Lemma~\ref{lem:csgen} related with efficient computation of $|\CS(w)|$ in the word-RAM model.
+Finally, we are ready to prove \cref{lem:csgen}\ref{bbb}.
+To this end, we show that the remaining terms of the formula for $|\CS(w)|$ can be computed efficiently in the word RAM model.

-\begin{proof}[Proof (of Lemma~\ref{lem:csgen}(b))] We provide an efficient implementation of the formula from Lemma~\ref{lem:cs}.
-For the $\pi_n(0,n)$ part we use Lemma~\ref{lem:complex}.
+\begin{proof}[Proof (of \cref{lem:csgen}\ref{bbb})] We provide an efficient implementation of the formula from \cref{lem:cs}.
+For the $\pi_n(0,n)$ part we use \cref{lem:complex}.
 Now we show how to transform the coefficients $\alpha_{i,j}$ to obtain an equivalent set of small coefficients $\beta_{i,j}$ satisfying $\beta_{i,j} \ne 0$ if and only if $i=0$ or $j=0$.
-We use the following claim:
+We use the following claim.